Table of Contents[Hide][Show]

 How Much Does it Cost to Get to Disney World?

 Next, let’s talk about actually getting to Disney.
-How will you get there?
+Will you drive or fly?

 If you drive, plan to pay nightly self-parking fees at Disney hotels and off property “Good Neighbor” hotels.
-Parking fees will be added to your room charges when you check out.
-As of April 2021, standard overnight parking rates at Disney hotels are as follows:
+Parking fees will be added to your bill when you check out.
+As of July 2022, standard overnight parking rates at Disney hotels are as follows:

 - $15 per night at Disney Value resorts